microsoft/fluentui/packages/react-popover/Spec.md

 ## Background

 `Popovers` contain content that is opened after interacting with visible content.
 The content does not belong to the flow of visible information and is rendered out of DOM order.
-The content can display complementary information to eixsting content, or serves as a lightweight Dialog with interactable content.
+The content can display complementary information to existing content, or serves as a lightweight Dialog with interactable content.

 ## Prior Art